AWS

 Select AWS account

 Select Another AWS account and Require external ID.
-Add the external ID value found in your integration settings.
+Add the external ID value found in your .

 Click Next